ifesdjeen/ifesdjeen.github.com/articles/lockless_concurrency.md

 Introducing locks usually means several things.
 One of them is
 __blocking__: locks imply an exclusive ownership over the locked resource, which means that only one thread can progress at a time.
-The rest of threads will be waiting for lock to be released.
-Locks may introduce a contention, when there are many parties interested in the certain resource.
+The rest of threads will be waiting for the lock to be released.
+Locks may introduce a contention when there are many parties interested in the certain resource.
 One of the ways to improve the situation is to use read/write locks, which allow multiple readers to access the resource simultaneously, but provide an exclusive resource ownership for the writer.
 This means that writer will wait for other readers and writers.
-Also, that readers will wait until writer is done manipulating the resource, which all may result into contention.
+Also, that readers will wait until the writer is done manipulating the resource, which all may result into contention.

 Another one is __programming overhead__, which is harder to measure.
-It's easy to overlook a block of code that requires synchronisation, identifying possible thread safety issues in third-party code needs an in-depth investigation and analysis, one can release a lock too early or hold it for too long without a need.
+It's easy to overlook a block of code that requires synchronisation, identifying possible thread safety issues in the third-party code needs an in-depth investigation and analysis, one can release a lock too early or hold it for too long without a need.

 Modelling such system requires thinking dependencies through to avoid